 - How will I know how Crawford Village School supports my child?

-- All pupils at Crawford Village School are taught in small classes and consequently receive more personalised education.
+- All pupils at Crawford Village School are taught within small groups and consequently receive more personalised education.

 - Each pupil’s education programme will be planned by the class teacher.
 It will be differentiated accordingly to suit the pupil’s individual needs.
 This may include additional support by the teacher or teaching assistant in class.